eridgd/ebook-reader/README.md

 # Furigana Support

-ッツ Ebook Reader features advanced automatic furigana generation that adds hiragana readings above kanji characters to help with reading comprehension.
+ッツ Ebook Reader features advanced automatic and manual furigana generation that adds hiragana readings above kanji characters to help with reading comprehension.
 This feature is particularly useful for Japanese language learners and readers encountering unfamiliar kanji.

 ## How Furigana Works